 Grimmjow might have been reckless, stubborn and overconfident in his own abilities, but even then he wasn't stupid enough to think he stood a chance against an opponent like this, let alone that he would be able to kill it in one hit.

-The bullet of red energy hit the creature in the wrist, barely doing any damage due to the strong Hierro it possessed, but his attack had achieved the desired result: the force behind the Bala had caused his attacker's hand to move about two inches to the left just before the Cero was released, making it narrowly miss the Espada's head.
+The bullet of red energy hit the creature in the wrist, barely doing any damage due to the armor covering every square inch of its body, but his attack had achieved the desired result: the force behind the Bala had caused his attacker's hand to move about two inches to the left just before the Cero was released, making it narrowly miss the Espada's head.

 The resulting explosion was something he had been prepared for, but the impact it had on his broken body still forced a scream out of him.
 Both he and his adversary were sent flying, and Grimmjow just couldn't help the smirk tugging at his lips when he heard its startled cry of surprise.